opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

-# PART XI: Appeals and Hearings Before Court of 3 Judges
+# Part XI: Appeals and Hearings Before Court of 3 Judges
 &nbsp;

 : 81\.
 Application of this Part